celery/celery/docs/getting-started/brokers/sqs.rst

     broker_transport_options = {'polling_interval': 0.3}

-Very frequent polling intervals can cause *busy loops*, which results in the worker using a lot of CPU time.
+Very frequent polling intervals can cause *busy loops*, resulting in the worker using a lot of CPU time.
 If you need sub-millisecond precision you should consider using another transport, like `RabbitMQ <broker-amqp>`, or `Redis <broker-redis>`.